rawitat/gtypist_lessons/programming_quotes.typ

 *:L1_25
 I:Robert C. Martin
-S:You don’t need semaphores if you don’t have side effects!
-You can’t have :concurrent update problems if you don’t update!
+S:You don't need semaphores if you don't have side effects!
+You can't have :concurrent update problems if you don't update!
- :So that’s the big deal about functional languages; and it is one big fricking :deal.
-There is a freight train barreling down the tracks towards us, with :multi-core emblazoned on it; and you’d better be ready by the time it gets here.
+ :So that's the big deal about functional languages; and it is one big fricking :deal.
+There is a freight train barreling down the tracks towards us, with :multi-core emblazoned on it; and you'd better be ready by the time it gets here.

 *:L1_26
 I:John Carmack